 OVERVIEW:

 California Integrated Care Management is a California-specific requirement for integrated care coordination for specific vulnerable populations covered by Dual Eligible Special Needs Plans (DSNPs) as determined by the state.
-The purpose of this CICM Referral is to collect key information about the Member, so that their D-SNP can confirm if the Member is eligible for CICM.
+The purpose of this CICM Referral is to collect key information about the Member, so that their MCP can confirm if the Member is eligible for CICM.
 If the Member is eligible for CICM, their MCP will assign the Member to a CICM Provider who supports the Member’s specific Population(s) of Focus.

 THIS FORM IS INTENDED TO REFER AN ADULT (Age 21 Years and Older) TO CICM SERVICES.